CTP Iași: Fares

 The CTP fare system, jointly with the Iași Metropolitan Public Transport Association (AMTPI) fare system, accept tickets, transit passes and card payments (either direct or through a smartphone application).
-As of December 2023, the adult cash fares are RON3.50 (€0.71) for 120 minutes inside the urban zone, or RON8.00 (€1.61) for 180 minutes inside the urban and metropolitan zones.
-Adult passes are available for 30-day all routes at RON110,00 (€22.20) inside the urban zone, or RON300 (€60.55) for both zones.
+As of December 2025, the adult cash fares are 4 RON valid for 120 minutes inside the urban zone, or 9 RON valid for 180 minutes inside the urban and metropolitan zones.
+Adult passes for 30-day all routes are available at 130 RON inside the urban zone, or 320 RON for both zones.
 More options are available, including different types of discounts.

 Ticket vending machines are also available at some stations.
-In 2018, the payment options were modernized and paying through an app was made possible - by using a third-party application and scanning QR codes that are available in multiple points in the vehicles and on the side of ticket kiosks in most stations.
+In 2018, the payment options were modernized and paying through a mobile app was made possible - by using a third-party application and scanning QR codes that are available in multiple points in the vehicles and on the side of ticket kiosks in most stations.
 After a few months, most vehicles have been equipped to also support contactless card payments.